wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/Redux/Redux-Reference.md

 - [2017-React Redux Cheat Sheet on Workflow & Concept](https://github.com/uanders/react-redux-cheatsheet): This article contains a graphical cheat sheet for the workflow and concept of Redux.

+- [2017-How Redux Works: A Counter-Example](https://daveceddia.com/how-does-redux-work/): So in this post we’re going to demystify how Redux works with a backwards approach that I think will help your understanding.
+As in the last post, I’ll try to explain Redux in simple terms before tackling the terminology.

 - [2017-Advanced Redux Entity Normalization](https://parg.co/bht): At Grovo we have been using an abstract structure we’ve taken to calling Key Windows.